About · KFXE

 CFI / CFII · Founder, The Pilot Port.

-Jashn Gulati holds the Certified Flight Instructor and Instrument Instructor certificates and runs The Pilot Port's training and operations sides as a single business.
-Background: aviation operator, capital allocator, and instructor.
-The founding insight is simple — flight schools are usually disconnected from how aircraft actually get operated, owned, and financed in the real world.
-The Pilot Port is the version that closes that gap.
+Jashn holds the Certified Flight Instructor and Instrument Instructor certificates and runs The Pilot Port's training and operations sides as a single business.
+Background: aviation operator and instructor.
+The founding insight is plain.
+Flight schools are usually disconnected from how aircraft actually get operated, owned, and financed in the real world.
+The Pilot Port is built to close that gap.

 jashngulati@thepilotport.com